 JAMA Diagnostic Test Interpretation

-JAMA Diagnostic Test Interpretation presents the results of a diagnostic test from a single patient and explores the clinical application of the information.
+JAMA Diagnostic Test Interpretation presents the results of a diagnostic test from a single patient and explores the clinical application of the test result.
 The JAMA Diagnostic Test Interpretation is intended to help clinicians understand the underlying rationale in ordering tests, interpreting test results, and acting on the diagnostic test findings.

 The diagnostic test result must be obtained from the care of an actual patient, with that patient’s written permission.
 The JAMA Patient Permission form should be read and completed by the patient and included at the time of manuscript submission.
 The results of laboratory, pathologic, or radiographic tests are appropriate but clinical images are not.
 Authors of manuscripts based on clinical images should consult the instructions for JAMA Clinical Challenge.